 - Beautiful: Homeowners are typically drawn to wooden garage doors because of their timeless charm.
 Unlike more modern building materials, wood can fit in seamlessly with more rustic or classical architectural styles.
 If your garage is attached or next to your home, a wood garage door can dramatically enhance your home’s curb appeal.

-- Customizable: Wood garage doors come in both carriage house and classic raised panel designs and can be customized in a variety of ways.
+- Customizable: Wood garage doors come in both carriage house and classic raised panel designs with a wide range of customization options.
 Choose from different types of timber, and select a paint or stain that coordinates with the rest of your property.
 Other accents, like windows and decorative hardware, can also help you achieve the perfect look for you.